Azidalus/Efficient-Automation-of-Immigration-Discourse-Analysis-in-News-Comments/README.md

 Since the stakeholders' need is to have the dataset labeled with a sufficient number of specific topics (10-20) rather than to find all possible underlying topics, evaluation revolves around how effectively the model detects the topics of our interest.
 It is achieved by comparing predicted topics with the ground truth topics from the labeled subset and assessing the model’s performance using Precision and Recall.

 ### Approach for stances
-For stances, I explored the use of Anchored CorEx and a conversational language model Llama-3.
+For stances, few methods are explored: Anchored CorEx and a conversational language model Llama-3.
 The first approach proved to be not feasible at all, and the latter model turned out an efficient solution for stance labeling.

-Because the model can occasionally assign different stances to the same comment, stance prediction is performed three times, resulting in each comment having three predicted stances.
+Because the model can occasionally assign different stances to the same comment, stance prediction is performed three times, resulting in each comment having 3 predicted stances.
 The final stance for the comment is determined by the most prevalent stance among the three, and if all three stances differ, the final stance is labeled as “-”.

 #### Evaluation
 For evaluation, Accuracy of the predicted labels and per-stance Precision and Recall are used.